 - THE SMALL ILLUSTRATIONS show the important steps such as inspection, use of special tools, knacks of work and hidden or tricky steps which are not shown in the previous large illustrations.
 Assembly, inspection and adjustment procedures for the complicated units such as the automatic transaxle - or transmission, etc. are presented in a step-by-step format where necessary.

-The LINITS given in this manual are primarily expressed as the SLLINIT (International System of Unit). - The UNITS given in this manual are primarily expressed as the SI UNIT (International System of Unit), and alternatively expressed in the metric system and in the yard/pound system.
-"Example"
+The UNITS given in this manual are primarily expressed as the SI UNIT (International System of Unit), and alternatively expressed in the metric system and in the yard/pound system.